KJBock/creativeresponses2pma/pages/about.md

 # About the Collection

 This website is an online collection to accompany the exhibition Creative Responses at the Public Record Office of Northern Ireland.
-The exhibition is on display on site from Monday, 6th of November until Friday 24th of November, 11am.
+The exhibition was on display on site from Monday, 6th of November until Monday 4th of December.

 This poster exhibition is part of a research project that explores the creative re-use of an audiovisual collection with the public.
 In seven workshops, participants designed posters as a creative response to the [Prisons Memory Archive](https://www.prisonsmemoryarchive.com/) Collection.